dssimmons-codes/AMDAT/Manual/trajectory_bin_list.md

 **Analysis commands that target trajectory list objects**

-The target for these analysis tools is specified in a second line that follows the line providing the analysis command line.
+Similarly to `trajectory_list`, these commands' syntax includes a "type" line, which has the name of the analysis method, followed by a "target" line.
 This target line involves specifying a defined `trajectory_bin_list` and a [`trajectory_list`](trajectory_list.md).
 Analysis will occur on a bin-by-bin basis as determined by the `trajectory_bin_list` specified.
 Only those particles included in the specified `trajectory_list` at each time will be employed in the analysis.
 The syntax of the target line is as follows.

 `bin_list <name of trajectory_bin_list> <name of trajectory_list> <persistence check?
 0 or 1 (optional)>`